BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_12.md

 |**Cryogonal**     |4  |                  |   |                  |   |
 |**Snorunt**       |4  |                  |   |                  |   |

-Without Surf we can't really do much here other than catch some Water and Ice type Pokemon, so head back out onto Route 2.
+Without Surf we can't really do much here other than catch some Water and Ice type Pokémon, so head back out onto Route 2.

 Make your way back to the platform with the powder trees by hopping down across two Crustles and going to the left, then hopping your way down and to the right.
 From the rock with stairs in the bottom right corner, go up and right to hop across to the platform on the right.